jmcgettrick/MoodleDirectV2/README.txt

 Date:       2014-June-11
 Release:    v2014012405

+- Course reset functionality added to remove Turnitin data when a class/module is reset.
 - Ability added to enable/disable Turnitin in individual modules.
 - Ability added for instructors to refresh individual rows in a Turnitin Assignment.
 - Automatic grade refreshing from Turnitin can now be turned off in Turnitin Assignments.